 Being outdoors taking in fresh air, looking at greenery reduces stress and improves mental well-being.
 It is refreshing to head to a park, beach or forest for a dose of “nature therapy”.
 Likewise, children who can be under much stress in school need time outdoors to feel relaxed, calm and just enjoy the breeze.
 This has been proven to affect how children focus in class and how well they can get along with others.
 So perhaps, sometimes all they need is a little adventure outdoors.

 7. Appreciating Our World and Nature

 Outdoor play also gives children a sense of identity and appreciating the world around them.
 Knowing their place, seeing nature all around, learning to navigate to and fro home are lifelong skills.
 These are also foundational to cultivating a love for earth and raising eco-conscious children.
-Interacting with plants, insects, wildlife helps them to learn out of the textbook or even apply these knowledge better after hands-on experiences.
+Interacting with plants, insects, wildlife helps them to learn beyond the textbook or even apply these knowledge better after hands-on experiences.